 Welcome to the NBC Foundation Page

-•About •Contributing •Donation form •Kinman-Oldfield Challenge • Winter Newsletter •Scholarships •Special Projects •Teacher-Initiated Projects •Thank You •Board of Trustees
+•About •Contributing •Donation form •Kinman-Oldfield Challenge • Spring Newsletter •Scholarships •Special Projects •Teacher-Initiated Projects •Thank You •Board of Trustees

 On behalf of the Board of Trustees, I want to welcome you to the North Bend Central Foundation’s web page.
 We hope you’ll learn a lot about the Foundation and consider making a donation to help us provide scholarships and fund projects that benefit North Bend Central Public School students.
 And, don’t forget to follow us on Facebook at “NBC Foundation”.

 The North Bend Central Foundation is a non-profit, PK-12 educational foundation whose purposes include providing college scholarships to graduates of NBC High School and funding teacher-initiated projects that benefit the students of North Bend Central Public Schools.
 The Foundation was formed in 1988 and became an affiliate of the Fremont Area Community Foundation in 2001.

 The NBC Foundation is NOT a governmental unit and does not receive any tax support.
 Donations from alumni, community members, and other patrons are its main source of revenue.
 The Foundation’s assets are divided into a general operating fund which finances the annual Board of Trustees scholarships and teacher-initiated project grants, five family memorial scholarship accounts, and the Kay Eveland Memorial Fund which supports additional teacher projects and professional development.
 The NBC Foundation is affiliated with the Fremont Area Community Foundation for fund management and investment.
 All donations to the NBC Foundation are fully tax-deductible.
 The Foundation has no paid staff.